 Well, it’s a valid benefit but not the type you write at the top.
-Bottom of the list is better utilization of frequencies, and that is the fundamental (oh, I love this word!) reason for this process.
-Once analogue transmissions are switched off, a large amount of radio frequency spectrum will be released, and can then be utilized for broadband amongst other broadcasting and communication services.
-Basically, unclogging the spectrum to make it possible to connect the masses to the Internet.
+At the bottom of the list is better utilization of frequencies, and that is the fundamental (oh, I love this word!) reason for this process.
+Once analog transmissions are switched off, a large amount of radio frequency spectrum will be released, and can then be utilized for broadband amongst other broadcasting and communication services.
+Basically, unclogging the spectrum makes it possible to connect the masses to the Internet.

 It gets quite interesting with Bebapay – a rather new mode of payment recently introduced in partnership between Google and Equity.
 Formerly known as Bebacard, Bebapay is an NFC card that allows you to tap and pay (your bus fare) – just two steps; tap and pay!